spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 Where the  #  is size of the output cube's sample size in the naxis3 dimension.

+ *``wavemin  # `` is the minimum wavelength in microns to use in constructing the IFU cube.

+ *``wavemax  # `` is the maximum wavelength in microns to use in constructing the IFU cube.

+* ``coord_system = [string].
+Options ra-dec and alpha-beta.
+The alpha-beta option is a special coordinate system for MIRI data and should only be used by advanced users.

 There are a number of arguments which control how the point cloud values are combined together to produce the final flux associated with the output  spaxel flux.
-The first set defines the the  **region of interest**  which is the maximum distance (in each dimension)  from the spaxel center a point cloud member can be to be included in the determination of the spaxel flux.
+The first set defines the the  **region of interest**  which defines the boundary centered on the spaxel center of   point cloud members that are used to find the final spaxel flux.
 The  arguments  that control this  size are:

-* ``--rio1 #``

-The ``rio1`` # is the  size of the region of interest in the naxis1 dimension.
-The value is  real number that  is a scale of  the  spaxel size in the x dimension.

-* ``--rio2 #``
+* ``--rios #``

-The ``rio2`` # is the size of the region of interest in the naxis2 dimension.
-The value is a real  number that is a scale of the spaxel size in the y dimension.
+The ``rios`` # is the radius of the region of interest in the spatial  dimensions.
+The value is  real number.

 * ``--riow #``

-The ``riow`` # is the size of the region of interest in the naxis 3 dimension (spectral dimension).
-The value is a real number that is a  scale of the spaxel size in the z dimension.
+The ``riow`` # is the size of the region of interest in the spectral dimension.
+The value is a real number.

-There are a number of arguments related to how to interpolate the point cloud values.
+There are two arguments [``--weight`` and ``--weight_power``]  which control how to interpolate the point cloud values.

+* ``weighting  [string]``

+This is the type of weighting to use when combining point cloud fluxes to represent the spaxel flux.
+The default value is STANDARD and in the method distances are determined in the cube output coordinate system.
+The Standard weighting function is the only option for NIRSPEC data.
+For MIRI data is there an addition option, MIRIPSF.
+If this is used  then the distances are determined in the alpha-beta coordinate system of the point cloud member and are normalized by the PSF and LSF.
+For more details on how the weight of the point cloud members are used in determining the final spaxel flux see the Algorithm description section

+* ``weight_power #`` controls the weighting of the distances between the point cloud member and spaxel center.
-The weighting function used for determining the spaxel flux was given in the Algorithm description:

-The spaxel flux K =
+The weighting function used for determining the spaxel flux was given in the Algorithm description: spaxel flux K =
 :math:`\frac{ \sum_{i=1}^n Flux_i w_i}{\sum_{i=1}^n w_i}`

 Where
-* n = the number of point cloud points within the region of interest of spaxel flux K
+* n = the number of point cloud points within the region of interest of spaxel flux K :math:`w_i =1.0 \sqrt{({xnormalized}^2 + {ynormalized}^2 + {znormalized}^2)}^{p}`

-:math:`w_i = (d_i)^{-p}`

-:math:`d = \sqrt{(xdistance^2 + ydistance^2 + zdistance^2)}`

-by default currently p=2, but this parameter can be changed by the user.
+by default currently p=2, but this parameter is controlled by the --weight_power option.

-If --weight = STANDARD (default) :

-* xdistance = (distance on axis 1 between point cloud and spaxel center in the final cube coordinate system)/spaxel size in dimension 1
-* ydistance = (distance on axis 2 between point cloud and spaxel center in the final cube coordinate system)/spaxel size in dimension 2
-* zdistance = (distance on axis 3 between point cloud and spaxel center in the final cube coordinate system)/spaxel size in dimension 3

-If --weighting = MIRIPSF is used then:

-* xdistance = distance between point cloud and spaxel center in the alpha dimension/alpha_normalization factor

-* ydistance = distance between point cloud and spaxel center in the beta dimension/beta_normalization factor

-* zdistance = distance between point cloud and spaxel center in the lambda dimension/lambda_normalization factor

 Example of How to run Cube_Build